omines/directadmin/README.md

 As the DirectAdmin API keeps expanding pull requests are welcomed, as are requests for specific functionality.
 Pull requests should in general include proper unit tests for the implemented or corrected functions.

+Unit tests are currently to be performed against a live server.
+To run them copy `phpunit.xml.dist` to `phpunit.xml` and change the constants to reflect your own server.
+The URL and admin username and pass are required to be valid, the other constants denote temporary objects that are created and removed during testing.

 ## Legal